Duke lacrosse rape hoax: Publication of Mangum's identity

 Partially obscured photos of Mangum at the party were broadcast by The Abrams Report on cable news channel MSNBC and by local television affiliate NBC 17 WNCN in North Carolina.
 On April 21, 2006, outspoken talk-radio host Tom Leykis disclosed Mangum's name during his nationally syndicated talk-radio program.
 Leykis has disclosed identities of accusers of sexual assault in the past.
 On May 15, 2006, MSNBC host Tucker Carlson disclosed Mangum's first name only on his show, Tucker.
 Court records presented by the defense revealed Mangum's name.

 On April 11, 2007, several other mainstream media sources revealed or used Mangum's name and/or picture after the attorney general dropped all the charges and declared the players innocent.
 These sources include: CBS, The News & Observer, WRAL, all The McClatchy Company's newspapers (which includes 24 newspapers across the country), Fox News, The Charlotte Observer, the New York Post, Comedy Central's The Daily Show (airdate April 12, 2007) and MSNBC.

 Effect on community relations

-The allegations have inflamed already strained relations between Duke University and its host city of Durham, with members of the Duke lacrosse team being vilified in the press and defamed on and off campus.
+The allegations inflamed already strained relations between Duke University and its host city of Durham, with members of the Duke lacrosse team being vilified in the press and defamed on and off campus.
 On May 1, 2006, the New Black Panthers held a protest outside Duke University.
 Many of the protestors were wearing knives on their belts.
 "Before entering the campus, a leader of the protest said 'We are conducting an independent investigation, and we intend to enter the campus and interview lacrosse players.
 We seek to ensure an adequate, strong, and vigorous prosecution.'
 How scary is that?
 How could these kids be safe, in class and on campus?
-It tells you how out of control the thinking was, how crazy the moment was."
+It tells you how out of control the thinking was, how crazy the moment was."[who said this?]
 The case drew national attention and highlighted racial tensions within the Durham area.